Last updated: 04/06/2020

 Here are some possible reasons for pleading guilty:

 1. Your case will be concluded quickly, almost always at your first hearing.
+If you choose not to, you don’t have to attend court at all.
 In all likelihood you will get a conditional discharge.

 2. As magistrates’ courts do not make recordings or verbatim records you may feel that the impact of a trial might not justify the effort and time spent.